David Ho (businessman)

-David Ho Ting-kwok (born c.1953) is a Vancouver based entrepreneur originally from Hong Kong.
-He founded the now defunct Harmony Airways, and owns the University Golf Club (course land owned and leased from Musqueam Capital Corporation).
+David Ho Ting-kwok (born 1952 or 1953) is a Vancouver-based Canadian entrepreneur originally from Hong Kong.
+He founded the now-defunct Harmony Airways, and owns the University Golf Club (course land owned and leased from Musqueam Capital Corporation).
 He has a minority interest in MCL Motors (founded 1992) since selling it to Dilawri Automotive Group in 2010.
 In 2005 he was named the Businessman of the Year by the Vancouver Junior Board of Trade.
 Ho is a former member of the Vancouver Police Board.

-In 2009 Ho was charged with unlawful confinement, cocaine possession and possession of an unregistered firearm in relation to an incident involving a prostitute.
-On February 2, 2012, he pleaded guilty to a charge of unlawful confinement and was given a one-year suspended sentence, 45 hours of community service and a $5,000 fine.
+In 2009, Ho was charged with unlawful confinement, cocaine possession and possession of an unregistered firearm in relation to an incident involving a prostitute.
+On 2 February 2012, he pleaded guilty to a charge of unlawful confinement and was given a one-year suspended sentence, 45 hours of community service and a $5,000 fine.

 Ho and his family have been frequent donors to various charities, especially Orbis International.

 Ho's name was found in the Panama Papers involving his registration of Harmonyworld Investment Company by Mossack Foncesa.